Melophobia: fear or hatred of music.

 Time lost its meaning and there were only two of them, not surrounded by music, but living within it.
 A meditation of sound. – James Morris, Melophobia

 Mr. James is really a good narrator.
 I can feel what each character feels and as if I’m just around them when they do something.
 They are all well-written and you can very well see the differences between them.

 I am greatly recommending this book!
-This is amazing and blazingly successful novel that will surely makes you left hanging and wanting more.
+This is an amazing and blazingly successful novel that will surely make you left hanging and wanting more.

 Disclaimer: I received a reader copy from the author.

 Publisher: Kindle Press